Contents

 Note: it is not possible to output each source to unique receivers in this mode.

-• Default – AFV: Audio follow video where the audio switches along with the video.
+- Default – AFV: Audio follows a video where the audio switches along with the video.

-• Input 1: The audio always comes from Input 1, no matter which SDI source is selected.
+- Input 1: The audio always comes from Input 1, regardless of the selected SDI source.

-• Input 2: The audio always comes from Input 2, no matter which SDI source is selected.
+- Input 2: The audio always comes from Input 2, regardless of the selected SDI source.

-• Input 3: The audio always comes from Input 3, no matter which SDI source is selected.
+- Input 3: The audio always comes from Input 3, regardless of the selected SDI source.

-• Input 4: The audio always comes from Input 4, no matter which SDI source is selected.
+- Input 4: The audio always comes from Input 4, regardless of the selected SDI source.

 Note: When the device is live, the receiver settings cannot be modified and the audio cannot be locked to the source that has no video input.